sourcenetwork/docs.source.network/docs/concepts/ipfs.md

 ## Overview

 IPFS is a decentralized system to access websites, applications, files, and data using content addressing.
 IPFS stands for **InterPlanetary File System**.
+The fundamental idea underlying in this technology is to change the way a network of people and computers can exchange information amongst themselves.

 ## Key Features